cbai123/CV/README.md

 ## Work Experience

-Swanbourne House School (2016 to 2018)
+**Swanbourne House School (2016 to 2018)
-Junior Kitchen Assisstant
+Junior Kitchen Assistant**

-- Cleaning kitchen and dining equipment
-- Setting up dining room for mealtimes and the following day
+Involved working in a team and on my own to set up dining room, serve to children and staff, wash up dishes, and clean cooking spaces.
+- Built confidence in my decision making
-- Involved working under time constraints and as part of a team
+- Helped with working to time constraints
+- Teamwork
+- Problem solving involved in deciding how to tackle tasks quickest

 ## Skills